remzh/BorkBot/README.md

 Bork is a cat bot for Discord Hack Week.
 Why isn't he a dog?
 Good question, I don't know.
 I just like cats?
 It's also a common(?) saying that dogs tend to think of us as gods, while cats think of themselves of gods.
 You better pay attention to Bork!

-To ensure this, Bork has a multitude of "features" that help ensure you'll never forget about Bork.
-Bork will bork to you, you'll have to bork back to Bork, Bork will sometimes bork in other languages, and a few other tidbits.
+To ensure this, Bork has a multitude of "features" that help ensure **you'll never forget about Bork**.
+Bork will bork to you, you'll be forced to bork back to Bork, Bork will sometimes bork in other languages, and a few other tidbits.
+In fact, this readme has exactly 100 borks!
+Don't borking believe it?
+CTRL+F!
 Don't like Bork?
 You can try to stab him!
 If you succeed (you probably won't), then Bork will leave forever D:

-**Why "Bork"?**
+**Why "Bork"?
+What's your obsession?**
 It's an inside joke.
-Bork sounds like "bark", but bork is most definitely a cat.
+Bork sounds like "bark", but Bork is most definitely a cat.
+Bork was originally a verb, but now Bork's also a name after a friend named their Pokemon trainer Bork and I named my Stardew Valley cat Bork.
+Bork borks a lot.

-Bork's also both a verb and a noun, which means this readme will be extra confusing for everyone (see above).
-Yay!
+Bork's also used both a verb and a noun, which means this readme will be extra confusing for everyone.
+(I mean, did you understand the above two sections?) ~~Yay~~Bork!

 If you want to see some of Bork's features without actually going through the trouble of setting up Bork, check out [the screenshots](https://github.com/Ryan778/BorkBot/tree/master/screenshots).

 ## Features

 ### Talk to (or about) Bork!
 If you don't use "bork" in your messages at least every six messages, **Bork won't let you talk until you do**.
 You won't ever forget him!
-(Using commands count as "borking" to bork)
+(Using commands count as "borking")

-If you're good friends with Bork (>=100 friendship), then you only have to use "bork" every twelve messages.
+If you're good friends with Bork (>=100 friendship), then you only have to bork a "bork" every twelve messages.

 ### Random Borks Everywhere
 Everytime someone says anything, there's a relatively small (8%) chance that Bork will bork up and say "bork".